OliverPortee/Trampoline/README.md

-##Sources
+## Sources
-Thanks to [https://github.com/warrenm/MetalOfflineRecording](this) repository!
+Thanks to [this](https://github.com/warrenm/MetalOfflineRecording) repository!
 Helped a lot.